 Since purchasing the wood, the management has aimed to maintain and increase the variety of habitats for wildlife, to improve access and to make a wider public aware of the rich flora and fauna.

 As well as allowing the felled areas to regenerate naturally back to woodland, original rides have been maintained, new ones cut and glades created.
-Two and a half acres have been fenced and grazed by our flock of Hebridean and Soay sheep to create an area of woodland pasture.
+Two and a half acres have been fenced and are grazed by Dexter cows, which are owned by a small group of our members, to create an area of woodland pasture.
 Our management allows areas for woodland-edge flora to thrive, providing a good source of nectar and suitable breeding and feeding habitats for grassland and woodland birds, mammals, butterflies and other insects.
 Some areas of woodland are managed as coppice, other are left to develop with minimum intervention.

 Depending on the time of year that you visit Ox Close wood you may see: